JorjaFox/website/content/posts/library/recaps/csi/nesting-dolls.md

 ## Synopsis

 Two female bodies, buried together and covered in tar, are discovered by construction workers out in the desert.
 The investigation reveals that both victims' fingertips have been cut off and that they were apparently buried years apart.
-Later, Sara treats one suspect with such distain that it jeopardizes her job and she reveals to Grissom a dark family secret that is at the root of her recurring personal problems.
+Later, Sara treats one suspect with such disdain that it jeopardizes her job and she reveals to Grissom a dark family secret that is at the root of her recurring personal problems.

 ## Review